halayli/lthread/README.md

 ![](https://github.com/halayli/lthread/blob/master/images/lthread_scheduler.png?raw=true "Lthread scheduler")

-To run an lthread scheduler in each pthread, launch the pthread and create the lthreads using lthread_create() followed by lthread_join() in each pthread.
+To run an lthread scheduler in each pthread, launch the pthread and create the lthreads using lthread_create() followed by lthread_run() in each pthread.

 ### lthread scheduler's inner works